 3.3 All prices are exclusive of VAT (UK RATE) and charges for packing, postage and carriage (plus VAT) shall be paid in addition.
 Most export orders are exempt from paying the VAT, subject to further confirmation.

 3.4 Website pricing may differ to sales literature pricing.
+Errors and omissions excepted (E&OE) in all our communications and marketing materials including our company web sites.

 4.1 30-day credit accounts are available to corporate customers, multinational companies, councils, utilities, colleges and all public sector bodies.
 Any business may apply for credit subject to trading history and credit approval.